 The following information is required by the Lakehead University School of Social Work's Field Program to verify the Field Instructor's education and credentials to meet the accreditation requirements of CASWE for Social Work education.
-HBSW placement supervisors are required to have a university level social work degree plus two years of post-degree experience.
+HBSW placement supervisors are required to have a university level social work degree.